mattcantstop/mattcantstop.github.io/about.md

 <img src="/assets/picture-of-me.jpg" alt="Matthew Duff" width="600"/>

 I live in Denver, CO.
 I am married to the imitable [Kylee Duff](https://www.instagram.com/kyleeduff).
-We have four children and a 🐕 named Crosby.
-I really like to 🚴‍♀️, 🏊‍♂️, and eat at great fast casual restaurants.
+We have four children and two pups.
+I really like to 🚴‍♀️, 🏊‍♂️, and play 🏀.
+I love eating at great fast casual restaurants.

-I work at [GitHub](https://github.com) as the Director of Professional Services Delivery.
+I work at [GitHub](https://github.com) as the Director of Communities of Practice and Advanced Security in the Professional Services department.
 I worked at [MX](https://mx.com) before that.

 My largest interests outside of work are:

 - deliberate eating (trying to get better at this)
-- better transportation options and bicycling
+- **Liveable cities:** Primarily focused on better transportation options, removing zoning restrictions, and make more walkable/bikeable cities.
+Check out my [Twitter account for better Littleton streets](https://www.twitter.com/littleton4bikes)
-- house design
+- **House design:** Check out my [Youtube channel about building a Passive House](https://www.youtube.com/channel/UCD1rs6e3tx6r2dd1QWfiN2g)

 ### What childhood colors this perspective?